FreshPremise/lyrasis-automation-demo/README.md

-# Lyrasis Community Software Automation Demo
+# Community Supported Software Automation Demo

-This project demonstrates that **five Lyrasis Community Supported Software systems** can run together locally via Docker with automated cross-system workflows.
+This project demonstrates that these **five Community Supported Software systems** can run together locally via Docker with automated cross-system workflows.
 A single command creates linked records across all systems with AI-generated descriptions.

 ## What This Does